NMA93/Accessibility-Designer-Guide/docs/Architecture/aria.md

 ## What is ARIA

-Even though this topic is more on the technical side, I would still like to discuss it in this chapter.
+Even this subject is rather technical, I will discuss it at this chapter.
 By using ARIA, the accessibility of a website is noticeably improved.
-For example, **the content of a website can be extended by ARIA to include form descriptions or displays of the current value in progress indicators**.
-This is extremely helpful for users who want to use a screen reader to navigate a website.
+For example, ARIA can be used to add form descriptions to the content of a website or to display indicators of current value in progress.
+This is extremely useful for users who want to use a screen reader to navigate a website.
 But how does it work exactly?

 TBD.